 - Can the Proxy Agent dial out? - Is the modem working? - Is the phone line connected and do you get a dial tone? - Does the Proxy Agent have a current, correct login and password for the DEFINITY PBX?
-Are the permissions correct?

-You can reset the login and password on the Proxy Agent Communications form.
+You can check the login and password on the Proxy Agent Communications form.
 For more information, see Chapter 4 in the OneVision DEFINITY G3 Proxy Agent Installation and Connectivity guide.

 - Is a PBX management port available?
 Does it give a modem tone?
-(Call the modem from a voice station to check.) - Can you log into the PBX management port from another terminal and modem? - Is the data communications device set at the right speed in the Devices file? - Is the dial string set correctly in the Dialers file? - Is a maintenance command running on the PBX?
-(This type of command can take a long time to execute.)
-For a list of who is logged in and what commands are currently running, enter the status login command.

-- Can your NMS access the Proxy Agent?
+(Call the modem from a voice station to check.) - Can you log into the PBX management port from another terminal and modem? - Can your NMS access the Proxy Agent?
 (Telnet to the Proxy Agent to find out.) - Is the Proxy Agent running?
 (Telnet to the Proxy Agent and run g3stat.)